 The Standing Group Theoretical Perspectives in Policy Analysis explores systematic, empirically grounded critical, interpretive and deliberative approaches to policy analysis.
-Members of this Standing Group celebrate methodological and conceptual innovation rather than highlighting a single approach.
-Participants of this Standing Group use a variety of different approaches to policy analysis, such as discourse analysis, interpretive, deliberative and practice-based methods, political ethnography, as well as action research and co-production.
+Members of this Standing Group celebrate methodological and conceptual innovation and diversity rather than favouring a single approach.
+In addition to traditional quantitative methods, members use a variety of different methods of policy analysis, such as qualitative research, discourse analysis, interpretive, narrative, deliberative and practice-based methods, political ethnography, as well as action research and co-production.
 Critical policy analysts favour the participation of groups affected by public policies in their analysis and implementation.
-We think that these approaches are conversant with the new insights in social theory, political theory, and contemporary theories of public administration and the policy process, as well as an ethos of democratic inclusion.
+We think that these methods and approaches are conversant with fundamental developments and new insights in social theory, political theory, contemporary theories of public administration and the policy process, as well as an ethos of democratic inclusion.

 How to join the Standing Group

 If you would like to join the Theoretical Perspectives in Policy Analysis Standing Group, you will need to create a myECPR account at http://www.ecpr.eu/.
 This only takes a few minutes, and you need not be from an ECPR member institution to do so.
 Then, click on the following link, and select ‘Join Standing Group’.

 If you are from an ECPR member institution your membership to the SG is automatically accepted.
 If you are from a non-member institution we will need to manually accept your application to join, so your membership status will be ‘pending’ until this has been done.